opnsense/docs/source/manual/how-tos/dynamic_routing_bfd.rst

       - :menuselection:`Routing --> OSPF --> Interface`

-      Open the existing peering interface to `OPNsense A` and enable BFD.
+      Open the existing peering interface to `Router A` and enable BFD.

       ==============================================  ====================================================================
       **Enable**                                      ``X``